-When periods of restricted visibility (fog or heavy rain)
+When periods of restricted (poor) visibility (fog or heavy rain)

 All law enforcement agencies (Police) and some government agencies must display an all-around blue-flashing beam engaged in duties in Canadian waters.

 Is a navigation light used for towing.
-It's a yellow light placed at the forward end of a towing vessel or vessel being towed.
+It's a yellow over a white navigation light placed at the forward end of a towing vessel or vessel being towed.